athkalia/Just-Another-Android-App/README.md

 ##
 ### Newest additions:
+* Added support for Spoon.
+See https://github.com/square/spoon for more details.
+Also added the gradle plugin for it.
+One can run the tests with 'gradlew spoon' and then open up the generated reports in 'build/spoon' directory.
 * Added screenshot grabbing while running espresso tests in Firebase
 * Added test coverage for unit tests in teamcity CI Server
 * Added a runtime permission example.
 Uses the PermissionsDispatcher library.
 See RuntimePermissionsActivity class.